bacpop/PopPIPE/README.md

 - Use [transphylo](https://github.com/xavierdidelot/TransPhylo) to infer transmission events on these timed trees.

 This requires a `transmission_metadata.csv` file containing sampling times, see the PopPIPE configuration section below for a description of its format.

+For an example of this analysis, please find data at [10.6084/m9.figshare.28495571](https://figshare.com/account/articles/28495571).
+Input files and config file are in `input/` and the pipeline output after running `snakemake transmission --cores 4` is in `output/`.

 ## Installation